tedkim97/tedkim97.github.io/_posts/2021-03-04-cuda_barcodes.md

 Advancements in hardware & software [allow Nvidia GPU's to read from NVME storage rather than system memory](https://developer.nvidia.com/blog/gpudirect-storage/)[^2].
 Even better, there are libraries that do these things for us!
 Unfortunately, these features are enterprise-tier which means it's only enabled for enterprise tier GPUs (I only have a consumer card[^3]) and supports enterprise file systems (WekaFS, DDN Exascaler, VAST)](https://docs.nvidia.com/gpudirect-storage/design-guide/index.html).

 {% include caption_image.html imgpath="/figures/storage-gpu.svg" alt="fig2" caption="Data flow in Nvidia's GPUDirect Storage.
 Data can flow from a storage device (needs to be PCIe connected) directly into the GPU.
+According to Nvidia, this alleviates bottlenecks caused by CPU I/O and redundant operations.
 Of course there are a lot of hardware and file system requirements (that I can't fulfill) to use this feature." %}

 [^2]: I'm sure AMD's GPU and OpenCL has something equivalent - I'm just not technically competent enough to find it.
 [^3]: There's always the cloud